bindresearch/pkasso/README.md

 # Autoprot

 Autoprot determines protonation states for small molecules based on pKa calculations from MolGpKa (https://github.com/Xundrug/MolGpKa).

 Autoprot enumerates protonation microstates (one microstate describes a unique charge pattern on the protonable sites of the molecule), screens pKa values between connected microstates and predicts pH-dependent microstate frequencies based on the graph of free energy differences between microstates.

-Macroscopic pKa values are calculated from the pooled frequencies of microstates that share the same net charge.
+The program runs in different modes:

+1) Calculate single pH-dependent microstate probabilities given a SMILES string
+2) Batch process a .smi file to calculate pH-dependent microstates
+3) Screen a pH range and plot the microstate frequencies (for a single molecule); calculate macro-pKa values.

 # Installation